swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

-# Sales Analysis Using BigQuery
+# Bike Store Sales Analysis Using BigQuery

 ### - We have been assigned to analyse the bike store sales using BigQuery.
 ### -  We have 9 relational tables having distinct primary keys and foreign keys.